-- You will then see the selected care plans appear in the Dx/CPI Reason for Visit component.
+- Click 'Add' within the Dx/CPI Reason for Visit section.
 See Example

 Not only does that provide an efficient way to document the doctor’s reason for this visit without typing, but it also connects this encounter to the plan of a previous encounter for irrefutable proof of the doctor’s order.